-My name is Forrest Sheperd.
-I am a pre-med student soon to be attending a masters program in California.
+Hi!
+My name is Forrest.
+I am a medical student going to school in California.
 I’ve always had a fascination for the world around me, which naturally led to an interest in science and many adventures exploring nature.
 Much of my childhood was spent collecting fossils and contributing to paleontological research.

 After my mom introduced our family to a healthy diet, I eventually grew to love the difference that it made in my life, from more energy and actually enjoying running, to getting better grades.
 She got trained to teach a community program which used people’s lifestyle choices to prevent, halt, and many times reverse lifestyle-related diseases, which are the leading cause of death in the U.S, by far.1 This program used the strategies of lifestyle medicine.